billymedia/WP-AI-Explainer/readme.txt

 Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.0.0
+Stable tag: 1.0.8
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A lightweight plugin that uses AI to explain highlighted text via tooltips.
+A simple plugin that lets visitors get AI explanations for any text on your site.

 == Description ==

-WP AI Explainer transforms your WordPress site into an interactive learning experience.
-Visitors can simply select any text on your site and receive instant AI-generated explanations via elegant, customisable tooltips.
+WP AI Explainer makes your WordPress site more helpful by letting visitors highlight any text and get instant AI explanations.
+It's pretty straightforward - they select text, they get explanations in nice tooltips.

 **Key Features:**

-* **Multi-Provider AI Support**: Choose between OpenAI (GPT-3.5, GPT-4) and Claude (Sonnet, Haiku) models
+* **Choose Your AI**: Works with both OpenAI (GPT-3.5, GPT-4) and Claude (Sonnet, Haiku)
-* **Interactive Tooltips**: Smart positioning with manual user control (no auto-close)
-* **Customisable Appearance**: Configure tooltip colours (background, text, footer), positioning, disclaimers, and provider attribution
+* **Smart Tooltips**: Explanations appear in tooltips that position themselves sensibly
+* **Make It Yours**: Change colours, positioning, and add disclaimers to match your site
-* **Multi-Language Support**: Localized tooltips in 7 languages (English US/UK, Spanish, German, French, Hindi, Chinese)
+* **Multiple Languages**: Interface works in 7 languages including English, Spanish, German, French, Hindi, and Chinese
-* **Secure Integration**: API keys encrypted and never exposed to frontend
+* **Secure Setup**: Your API keys are encrypted and never exposed to visitors
-* **Advanced Admin Interface**: Tabbed settings with Basic and Advanced configuration options
+* **Easy Settings**: Clean admin interface with basic and advanced options
-* **Custom Prompt Templates**: Create personalised AI prompts with `{{snippet}}` placeholders
+* **Custom Prompts**: Write your own AI prompts using simple placeholders
-* **Smart Content Filtering**: Configurable text selection rules and content exclusions
+* **Control Content**: Choose which parts of your site should have explanations
-* **Performance Optimised**: Intelligent caching, rate limiting, and minimal page load impact
+* **Performance Minded**: Built-in caching and rate limiting to keep things fast and affordable
-* **Theme Compatible**: Responsive design that works seamlessly with any WordPress theme
+* **Works Everywhere**: Designed to work with any WordPress theme
-* **Accessibility First**: WCAG AA compliant with full keyboard navigation and screen reader support
+* **Accessible**: Built with screen readers and keyboard navigation in mind
-* **Mobile Optimised**: Touch-friendly interface with swipe gestures for all devices
+* **Mobile Friendly**: Works great on phones and tablets
-* **Privacy Focused**: GDPR compliant with minimal data collection and secure processing
+* **Privacy Conscious**: GDPR compliant with minimal data collection

 **How It Works:**

 1. Install and activate the plugin
-2. Choose your AI provider (OpenAI or Claude) and add your API key
+2. Pick your AI provider (OpenAI or Claude) and add your API key
-3. Select your preferred language for tooltip interface elements
+3. Choose your language and customise how things look
-4. Customise tooltip appearance, prompts, and footer options
-5. Visitors select text to get instant AI explanations
+4. Visitors highlight text to get instant explanations
-6. Explanations appear in responsive tooltips with localized disclaimers and attribution
+5. Explanations show up in neat tooltips they can close when done

-**Perfect For:**
+**Great For:**

-* Educational websites and online courses
+* Educational sites and online courses
-* Technical documentation and knowledge bases
+* Technical docs and knowledge bases
-* News, magazine, and publishing sites
+* News and magazine sites
-* Professional services with complex terminology
+* Any site with jargon or complex terms
-* E-commerce sites with detailed product information
+* E-commerce sites with detailed products
-* Any website with content that benefits from contextual explanations
+* Basically anywhere people might need extra context

 **Technical Highlights:**